Collège de droit in France: Since 2008: Collège de droit and École de droit from Panthéon-Assas University

 Panthéon-Assas University created in 2008 a special school for selecting its best students in first year in order to give them special courses and a special degree: the College of Law.
-In 2011, the Paris Law School was created when the first class of the College of Law had its degree.
+In 2011, the Assas Law School was created when the first class of the College of Law had its degree.
 To be admitted, you have to obtain "Summa Cum Laude" in Baccalauréat and pass an entrance test.
 Each class is composed of around 100 students, now selected among the whole France each year.

-Assas or Paris Law School (École de droit), is a school from Panthéon-Assas University delivering a graduate degree, after the College of Law (Collège de droit) delivering an undergraduate degree.
+Assas Law School (École de droit), is a school from Panthéon-Assas University delivering a graduate degree, after the College of Law (Collège de droit) delivering an undergraduate degree.
 The Collège de droit was the first college of law created by a French University in 2008.
 An additional year abroad is mandatory to obtain the Assas Law School degree.